CyanideData2/Sun-O-Matic/presentation/presentation_outline.md

 ## Development – Daniel
 – Contrast in evolution method:
    – Design
-      a.
-Senseless ambition
+      - Senseless ambition
-      b.
-Design for a purpose (cost)
+      - Design for a purpose (cost)
    – Hardware
-      a.
-Novelty
+      - Novelty
          – 3D
          – Nano
          – Minimize size
-      b.
-Flexibility, functinoality, performance
+      - Flexibility, functinoality, performance
          – poliuterane
          – Metal hook
          – Uno for compatibilty
    – Software
-      a.
-Human-readable
+      - Human-readable
-      b.
-But only when needed (app, not firmware) *Remember to introduce next speaker.*
+      - But only when needed (app, not firmware) *Remember to introduce next speaker.*

 ### The product – Wojciech